sangoncalves/LBCA-Laptop-conjoint-analysis/Readme.md

 # Objective

-Analyse the given dataset, generate insigths for decision making having in mind a profile (set of specification) of a laptop.
+Analyse the given dataset and generate insigths for decision making having in mind a profile's laptop (defined set of features).

 # Data